-INSERT the following paragraph between paragraphs 8.11 and 8.12 of the supporting text of Policy H1: Where evidence of local need and the needs of the potential occupants of a specific Specialised Supported Housing or Housing with Care development, indicate that M4(2) or a mix of M4(2) and M4(3) is appropriate, this may be considered.
-INSERT the following paragraph after paragraph 8.14 of the supporting text of Policy H1: Proposals for accessible and adaptable buildings should consider information on local need presented in Warwickshire County Council's Joint Strategic Needs Assessments and Market Position Statement documents, or any equivalent up to date guidance, should be considered.
+INSERT the following paragraph between paragraphs 8.11 and 8.12 of the supporting text of Policy H1:

+Where evidence of local need and the needs of the potential occupants of a specific Specialised Supported Housing or Housing with Care development, indicate that M4(2) or a mix of M4(2) and M4(3) is appropriate, this may be considered.

+INSERT the following paragraph after paragraph 8.14 of the supporting text of Policy H1:

+Proposals for accessible and adaptable buildings should consider information on local need presented in Warwickshire County Council's Joint Strategic Needs

+Assessments and Market Position Statement documents, or any equivalent up to date guidance, should be considered.
 Additionally proposals should consider any relevant technical guidance as part of any development proposals and are likely to need to comply with M4(3) higher Building Regulations standards.
-MM24 106 Policy H2 AMEND Policy H2: Policy H2 - Affordable housing Provision Proportion of affordable housing

-The Council is committed to improving housing affordability in Nuneaton and Bedworth Borough.
-On development sites which provide 15 or more homes, the Council will seek at least 25% of new dwellings to be delivered as affordable where residential development proposals consist of 15 dwellings or more of those homes to be affordable.
-For residential development proposals sites that consist of between, 11 to 14 dwellings, a contribution of two affordable housing units will be required, irrespective of any demolitions.

-Tenure Mix and First Homes

-National Policy requires 10% of the total number of homes on a development site to be allocated for affordable home ownership (unless the proposal meets one of the exemption tests in the NPPF).
-Accounting for the contribution from First Homes, the remainder of the affordable home ownership is to be delivered as shared ownership, or as specified int eh Council's latest published Affordable Housing SPD.
+MM24 106 Policy H2 AMEND Policy H2: Removes specifics with regards to Policy H2 - Affordable housing Provision tenure mix and first homes and Proportion of affordable housing requires a discussion to be The Council is committed to improving housing affordability in Nuneaton and had with the local Bedworth Borough.
+On development sites which provide 15 or more homes, tThe authority.
+Whilst Council will seek at least 25% of new dwellings to be delivered as affordable where this might not residential development proposals consist of 15 dwellings or more of those homes ensure certain to be affordable.
+For residential development proposals sites that consist of targets are between, 11 to 14 dwellings, a contribution of two affordable housing units will be achieved, it is required, irrespective of any demolitions. more flexible and should still support Tenure Mix and First Homes such housing to come forward.
+As National Policy requires 10% of the total number of homes on a development site to such, unlikely to be be allocated for affordable home ownership (unless the proposal meets one of the significant exemption tests in the NPPF).
+Accounting for the contribution from First Homes, the implications for SA remainder of the affordable home ownership is to be delivered as shared findings. ownership, or as specified int eh Council's latest published Affordable Housing SPD.
 Current national requirements are that 25% of the total affordable housing requirement are provided under the First Home scheme.
-The Council's local eligibility criteria for First Homes is provided in the supporting text for this policy.
+The Council's local eligibility criteria for First Homes is provided in the supporting text for this policy. engionity enteria for this thornes is provided in the supporting text for this policy.